forrestjgq/lsp/thread/pwpt/pthread4.md

 ```
 Part 3 shows `pipe_stage`, the start function for each thread in the pipeline.
 The thread's argument is a pointer to its `stage_t` structure.

-The thread loops forever, processing data.
-Because the mutex is locked outside the loop, the thread appears to have the pipeline stage's mutex locked all the time.
-However, it spends most of its time waiting for new data, on the avail condition variable.
+[17-28] The thread loops forever, processing data.
+Because the mutex is locked outside the loop, the thread appears to have the pipeline stage's `mutex` locked all the time.
+However, it spends most of its time waiting for new data, on the `avail` condition variable.
 Remember that a thread automatically unlocks the mutex associated with a condition variable, while waiting on that condition variable.
-In reality, therefore, the thread spends most of its time with mutex unlocked.
+In reality, therefore, the thread spends most of its time with `mutex` unlocked.

-When given data, the thread increases its own data value by one, and passes the result to the next stage.
-The thread then records that the stage no longer has data by clearing the `data_ready` flag, and signals the ready condition variable to wake any thread that might be waiting for this pipeline stage.
+[23-27] When given data, the thread increases its own data value by one, and passes the result to the next stage.
+The thread then records that the stage no longer has data by clearing the `data_ready` flag, and signals the `ready` condition variable to wake any thread that might be waiting for this pipeline stage.

 ```c
 /** pipe.c part 3 pipe_stage */